Floating resources

 section is used for scheduling.
 For floating resources, the limits

-section is not enforced by Armada (this it not possible in the general case).
-Instead the workload must be trusted to respect its limit.
+section is not enforced by Armada (this is not possible in the general case).
+Instead, the workload must be trusted to respect its limit.

-If the jobs submitted to Armada request more of a floating resource than is available, they queue just as if they had exceeded the amount available of a standard Kubernetes resource (e.g. cpu
+If the jobs submitted to Armada request more of a floating resource than is available, they queue just as if they had exceeded the amount available for a standard Kubernetes resource (for example, cpu

 ).
 Floating resources generally behave like standard Kubernetes resources.
-They use the same code for queue ordering, pre-emption, etc.
+They use the same code for queue ordering, pre-emption and so on.